-COMBINING DEGREES
+COMBINING & RELINQUISHING DEGREES

 If you wish to complete two master's degrees in theology, you will be subject to certain restrictions on how many credit hours may be shared between the two degrees.
+In principle, you may share 50% of the credits of the shorter degree with the longer one.
 For example, in order to complete both an MA Theo Studies and an MDiv degree, you are allowed to have a maximum of 30 credit hours in common between the two; thus, you must earn a minimum of 120 credit hours for the two degrees.
-The ThM degree requires a minimum of 24 credit hours beyond an MDiv or an MA Theo Studies.
+The sharing of credits does not apply to the ThM program which requires a minimum of 24 credit hours beyond an MDiv or an MA Theo Studies.
 We discourage you from attempting to complete two degree programs concurrently.